Diocese of Shrewsbury: Modern history

 The first bishop of the diocese was James Brown, president of Sedgeley Park School, who was consecrated 27 July 1851.
 Out of a total population of 1,082,617, Catholics numbered about 20,000.
-There were thirty churches and chapels attended by resident priests, and six stations; one convent, that of the Faithful Companions of Jesus, in Birkenhead, to which was attached a boarding school for young ladies, and also a small day-school for poor children.
+There were thirty churches and chapels attended by resident priests, and six stations; one convent, that of the Faithful Companions of Jesus, in Birkenhead, to which was attached a boarding school for young women, and also a small day-school for poor children.
 There were Jesuits at Holywell, who also had a college at St. Bruno's, Flintshire, and a Benedictine at Acton Burnell.
-When Dr. Brown celebrated the jubilee of his consecration, the secular priests had increased to sixty-six and the regulars to thirty-two.
+When Brown celebrated the jubilee of his consecration, the secular priests had increased to sixty-six and the regulars to thirty-two.
 Instead of one religious house of men and one of women, there were now four of men and nine of women; and many elementary schools had been provided for the needs of Catholic children.

 In 1852 the bitter feeling caused by the re-establishment of the hierarchy found vent in serious riots at Stockport.
-On 29 June a large mob attacked the Church of St Philip and St James; they broke the windows and attempted to force in the doors, but before they could effect an entrance, Canon Randolph Frith, the rector, succeeded in removing the Blessed Sacrament, and secreting it with the chalices, etc., in a small cupboard in the side chapel.
+On 29 June a large mob attacked the Church of St Philip and St James; they broke the windows and attempted to force in the doors, but before they could effect an entrance, Randolph Frith, the rector, succeeded in removing the Blessed Sacrament, and secreting it with the chalices, etc., in a small cupboard in the side chapel.
 He was compelled to flee immediately to the belltower, and, whilst the rabble were destroying whatever they could lay their hands upon, he made his escape along the roof, and descended by the spouting at the back of the presbytery.
 Much of the church furniture, with vestments, etc., was piled up in the street and burned.
 At St Michael's, the Host was desecrated, and the pyx and ciborium carried away.